 Lido Stone Works, a custom manufacturer of stone products, wanted a more automated production environment, so it asked Breton, a well-known machinery manufacturer, for help.
-Lido decided to implement an intelligent system from Breton and Microsoft that connects manufacturing equipment with central servers.
+Lido decided to implement a system from Breton and Microsoft that connects manufacturing equipment with central servers.
 The solution includes ASEM Ubiquity software based on Windows Embedded.
 As a result, Lido has increased revenue by 70 percent and productivity by 30 percent, while Breton has cut travel costs by approximately €400,000 (US$524,000) by assisting customers remotely.
 Most importantly, the solution is helping Lido realize its potential for innovation.

 Lido Stone Works, a manufacturer of high-end stone installations for architectural firms worldwide, wanted a more automated production environment so that it could improve efficiency, as well as remote assistance to reduce downtime.